peterhendrick/steggin/README.md

 You need to give yourself permission to execute the steggin.sh file.
 Type "chmod u+x ./steggin.sh"

 Currently, you must use files in the steggin directory.
-So copy your carrier and secerte files to the steggin directory:
+So copy your carrier and secret files to the steggin directory:

 cd [PATH TO steggin DIRECTORY]